Complete privacy on the internet is virtually impossible, and any services that claim to offer it are bending the truth.

 Encryption is an essential element in keeping sensitive information safe on the internet.
 It functions by encrypting, or “scrambling,” whatever you transmit over your network.
 This avoids anyone watches your network activity from seeing the information you input on the sites that you visit.

 3. Securing Browsers

-These crawlers unfortunately collect data about you, including your IP address, location, and the type of device.
+These crawlers, unfortunately, collect data about you, including your IP address, location, and type of device.